Can dogs have shrimp?

 Cook the shrimp before you feed it to your dog.
 When you cook shrimp, all of the harmful microorganisms that are in raw shrimp will be killed.
 Some shrimp can be contaminated by toxins that won't get killed when they're cooked.

-Shellfish can be contaminated and cause serious reactions.
+Shrimp can be contaminated and cause serious reactions.
 This is rare but can happen.
 The common symptoms of this poisoning include:

 Even if the shrimp is not affected, raw shrimp can get bacteria from dirty surfaces.
 The best way to get rid of any harmful bacteria is to cook the shrimp completely.